 There is little of use in the official textbook, or in the college answer to Question 1.
 The examiners wanted some sort of classification system, but would not commit to anything specific.
 They vaguely offered receptor vs non-receptor actions as one suggestion, and mentioned that "many candidates used categories such as physiochemical, receptor and enzymes" without commenting whether this was an acceptable approach.
-Categories like "drugs which act via voltage-gated ion channels" or "gene transcription regulation" were given as classes which should have been mentioned by the candidates but weren't.
+Categories like "drugs which act via voltage-gated ion channels" or "gene transcription regulation" were given as classes that should have been mentioned by the candidates but weren't.
 In the absence of clear marking guidelines and with an overwhelming excess of confusing literature, the following classification was constructed de novo by the author himself.
 Repeating this in an exam would be a precarious approach, the perils of which cannot be gainsaid.

 - Drugs exert an effect on the body

 - This effect is exerted by either interacting with macromolecular structures in the body, or by changing the physical or chemical properties of the body